Your technology usage affecting your child?

 How this quality time is being sacrificed is evident through various research studies in the last couple of years.

-• A global study conducted by AVG Technologies, in 2015, examined children’s perceptions of parents’ mobile phone usage by surveying 6,000 children (ages 8-13).
-Disturbingly, about 54% of the children surveyed felt that their parents spent too much time on their smartphones and 32% stated that they felt unimportant when their parents were busy with
+- A global study conducted by AVG Technologies, in 2015, examined children’s perceptions of parents’ mobile phone usage by surveying 6,000 children (ages 8-13).
+Disturbingly, about 54% of the children surveyed felt that their parents spent too much time on their smartphones and 32% stated that they felt unimportant when their parents were busy with their phones.

 Not now!
 I’m busy!